 Whether you buy, finance, or lease a vehicle, you must carry auto insurance.
 How much?
 Well, that depends on a few things: (1) what state you live in (for registration purposes), and (2) your leasing company.
 Different states have different minimum liability limits, and different leasing companies have different insurance requirements.
 This blog focuses specifically on what each individual leasing company requires, so that you can reference yours.
-To make your life easier, we compiled information from deep within the bowels of leasing companies’ websites (very deep, actually… this stuff was hard to find!) and typed it into an easy-to-read format.
+To make your life easier, we compiled information from deep within the bowels of leasing companies’ websites (very deep, actually!) and typed it into an accessible format.
+Here's what we found:

-If you are financing your vehicle, or if you want to read the aforementioned information straight from the horse’s mouth, scroll through the links and images below.
 One last thing to keep in mind is that your leasing company must be listed on your auto insurance policy as an “Additional Insured” and “Loss Payee”, since they have a financial interest in your vehicle.
 An “Additional Insured” is extended liability coverage.
 A “Loss Payee” is extended property damage coverage and a share of the payment in case you get into an accident.
-Refer to your Motor Vehicle Lease Agreement or hit us up directly if you have any questions!
+Refer to your Motor Vehicle Lease Agreement, or hit us up directly if you have any questions!